-Listed in Table 2 are contraindications to the creation of a TIPS.
+Table 2 lists contraindications to the creation of a TIPS.
 These include both absolute contraindications to any form of portosystemic diversion, be it surgical or percutaneous.
-Absolute contraindications include congestive heart failure, severe tricuspid regurgitation and severe pulmonary hypertension (mean pulmonary pressures of > 45 mm Hg as these patients are not candidates for a liver transplant).24 Whether patients with more mild pulmonary hypertension can receive a TIPS safely is unclear.
-Relative contraindications include anatomic ones that can complicate the creation of the shunt and reduce the technical success, including portal venous obstruction, large hepatic tumors, extensive polycystic liver disease, and hepatic vein obstruction.
-It is well established that shunts can be created in all of these cases with the right experience and under appropriate clinical circumstances but the difficulty of creating the TIPS needs to be balanced with the need of the patient.
-Situations in which these relative contraindications might be outweighed by clinical necessity include palliative TIPS in patients with a hepatoma and refractory variceal bleeding, recanalization of occluded portal veins in patients with recurrent variceal bleeding or refractory ascites, or a patient with BuddChiari syndrome and progressive liver failure in whom there are no patent hepatic veins.
+Absolute contraindications include congestive heart failure, severe tricuspid regurgitation, and severe pulmonary hypertension (mean pulmonary pressures > 45 mm Hg, as these patients are not candidates for a liver transplant).24 Whether patients with more mild pulmonary hypertension can receive a TIPS safely is unclear.
+Relative contraindications include anatomical ones that can complicate the creation of the shunt and reduce the technical success, including portal venous obstruction, large hepatic tumors, extensive polycystic liver disease, and hepatic vein obstruction.
+It is well established that shunts can be created in all of these cases with the right experience and under appropriate clinical circumstances, but the difficulty of creating the TIPS needs to be balanced with the need of the patient.
+Situations in which these relative contraindications might be outweighed by clinical necessity include palliative TIPS in patients with hepatoma and refractory variceal bleeding, recanalization of occluded portal veins in patients with recurrent variceal bleeding or refractory ascites, and a patient with Budd-Chiari syndrome and progressive liver failure in whom there are no patent hepatic veins.

 Preprocedure laboratory studies include serum electrolytes, blood count, coagulation parameters, and tests of liver and kidney function.
-Cross section liver imaging by Duplex ultrasound, CT scan or MRI is appropriate in all but the most life-threatening situations in order to assess portal vein patency or the presence of liver masses.
-When a history of congestive heart failure, tricuspid regurgitation, cardiomyopathy, or pulmonary hypertension is present, then cardiac evaluation is appropriate prior to TIPS.
-This evaluation may include cardiac echo, cardiology consultation, and, possibly atrial fluid challenge.
-However, in the absence of a cardiac history the routine performance of a cardiac echo preceding a TIPS is unnecessary in the opinion of the authors.
-However, others feel that as up to 16% of patients referred for liver transplantation may have pulmonary hypertension that an echo should be performed on all patients preceding a TIPS.24 Elevated right atrial pressures (typically measured at the start of the TIPS procedure) may warrant abandonment or delay of the procedure pending diuresis or further medical evaluation.
+Cross-sectional liver imaging via Duplex ultrasound, computed tomography, or magnetic resonance imaging is appropriate in all but the most life-threatening situations to assess portal vein patency or the presence of liver masses.
+When a history of congestive heart failure, tricuspid regurgitation, cardiomyopathy, or pulmonary hypertension is present, cardiac evaluation is appropriate before a TIPS procedure.
+This evaluation may include an echocardiogram, cardiology consultation, and, possibly, atrial fluid challenge.
+In the absence of a cardiac history, the routine performance of an echocardiogram preceding a TIPS is unnecessary in the opinion of the authors; however, others feel that because up to 16% of patients referred for liver transplantation may have pulmonary hypertension, an echocardiogram should be performed on all patients before a TIPS is created.24 Elevated right atrial pressures (typically measured at the start of the TIPS procedure) may warrant abandonment or delay of the procedure pending diuresis or further medical evaluation.
 Lastly, patients with a significant coagulopathy may be able to undergo a TIPS following the use of clotting factors or platelets.
-The finding of a small liver during the evaluation is not a contraindication to creation of a TIPS but does indicate that the procedure may be difficult and prolonged.
+The finding of a small liver during the evaluation is not a contraindication to creation of a TIPS, but it does indicate that the procedure may be difficult and prolonged.